 The committee is actively engaged with numerous projects and national collaborative activities.
 Participation in this committee is open to all ASE members.
 Any interested member is invited to attend our committee meetings during Surgical Education Week and during the American College of Surgeons Clinical Congress Meeting.

-Committee Chair: John Paige, MD
+Committee Vice Chair: Matthew Ritter, MD